kubernetes/enhancements/keps/sig-instrumentation/1602-structured-logging/README.md

 Bring feature quality up to and prevent regression during ongoing migration:
 * Directories can be marked as migrated, preventing regression via verify script in `hack`.
 * [Kubernetes Logging documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/logging.md) is updated for structured logging.
-* Json format should support same set of feature flags as text format, minus those we will decide to deprecte.
+* JSON format should support same set of feature flags as text format, minus those we will decide to deprecate.
-* Structured logging interface design is verify by migrating one whole component (Kubelet) to structured logging.
+* Structured logging interface design is verified by migrating one whole component (Kubelet) to structured logging.
 All other component migrations will be best effort.

 #### GA